 The London Pass is the best pass for family travel because it gives you quick and much cheaper access to 5 of the city's top leisure attractions.
 It offers access to a world of super fun entertainment to visit in addition to the London Eye, the spectacular Madame Tussauds wax museum, Shrek's Adventure London, the thrilling interactive tours of the London Dungeon and the London Aquarium, SEA LIFE London.

 The London Eye in numbers

 3.5 million tourists visit the London Eye every year.
 If that figure doesn't tell you anything, perhaps knowing that its average number of spectators is 10,000 per day and that it is larger than the Taj Mahal or the Pyramids of Giza, will help you to visualize its power of attraction.

 The London Eye can carry up to 800 people on each of its rotating rides (25 passengers per capsule), but queues are guaranteed at almost any time of the year, especially if you travel on weekends, public holidays or during school vacations.
 Buying tickets online will save you all this time, which you can spend on making the most of your visit.

-The Ferris wheel has 32 glazed and air-conditioned capsules (one for each London borough), but for superstitious reasons, they are numbered from 1 to 33, skipping the number 13.
+The Ferris wheel has 32 glazed and air-conditioned capsules (one for each neighborhood of London), but for superstitious reasons, are numbered from 1 to 33, skipping the number 13.

 Vicky's Traveller Tip

-On a sunny day you will be able to make out the 40 km around that reach their views.
+On a sunny day you can see the 40 km around that reach their views.
 Look closely and you'll see as far as Windsor Castle.